micalexander/boxen/hiera/users/README.md

 common puppet parameters for their own machines.

 Simply place a file in this directory named after your github login.
-For example, if your github login is `johndoe`, you would edit the file `johndoe.yaml` here.
+For example, if your github login is `micalexander`, you would edit the file `micalexander.yaml` here.

 ## Example